-DEPARTMENT OF PUBLIC WORKS, COMMISSIONER'S OFFICE, ROOM 6, No. 31 CHAMBERS STREET, NEW YORK, April 29, 1889.
+DEPARTMENT OF PUBLIC WORKS, COMMISSIONER'S OFFICE, ROOM 6, NO. 31 CHAMBERS STREET, NEW YORK, April 29, 1889.

-BIDS OR ESTIMATES, INCLOSED IN A sealed envelope, with the little of the work and the BIDS OR ESTIMATES, INCLUSED TO Sealed envelope, with the iitle of the work and the name of the bidder indorsed theseon, also the number of the work as in the advertisement will be received at this office until 12 o'clock M. Tuesday, May 14, 1889, at which place and hour they will be publicly opened by the head of the Department.
+BIDS OR ESTIMATES, INCLOSED IN A sealed envelope, with the title of the work and the name of the hidder indorsed thereon, also the number of the work as in the advertisement will be received at this office until 12 o'clock M. Tuesday, May 14, 1889, at which place and hour they will be publicly opened by the head of the Department.